Skip to content

 • Additional references: Images in .astro Files, Dynamically Import Images.

 The current /shorts page uses data from the blog collection.
-To create a standalone shorts content collection, follow these steps:
+To create a standalone shorts collection, follow these steps:

-Step 1: Define the shorts content collection
+Step 1: Define the shorts collection

 const shorts = defineCollection({